vocation and daily schedule

 In line with the well-established hermit tradition, my daily schedule normally stays within the standard averages for a (traditional) hermit’s life shown below:

-- prayer: traditionally a hermit’s prayer life consists mainly of contemplative, meditative, and intercessory prayer.
-If you add to those type of prayers the daily psalms and other standard vocal prayers, then a hermit devotes between 5 and 8 hours per day on prayer.
-As one of the Desert Fathers phrased it to another hermit: “(…) from one dawn till the next, always give precedence to prayer. (…) [for] pure prayer cleanses and restores to health all the soul’s powers and energies, moral and noetic"
+• prayer: a traditional hermit’s prayer life consists mainly of contemplative, meditative, and continuous prayer.
+If you add to those types of prayer the daily psalms (liturgy of the hours, also known as the Divine Office) and other standard vocal prayers, then (excluding continuous prayer) a traditional hermit devotes on average a minimum of between 5 and 8 hours per day on prayer.
+In other words: prayer becomes the mainstay of the day.

 As a contemporary Maronite hermit phrased his own experiences living this type of life: